 Many bachelor's programs in psychology incorporate a senior capstone project, in which students choose a particular topic involving a real-world social issue in school psychology, conduct research on the issue, and write about it in-depth, coming to a reasonable conclusion based on the evidence presented in the research and the student's own findings.
 When assembling this project, students are often asked to draw from what they have learned in the past four years of their education in psychology.
 Last but not least, psychology degree programs often incorporate field work, where students get to shadow working psychologists at various approved sites, including mental health, social services, and child development settings.

 A bachelor's degree alone will not be enough to qualify you for a position as a school psychologist.
 School psychologists must have a master's, specialist, or doctoral degree in school psychology to qualify for such positions, according to the U.S. Bureau of Labor Statistics (BLS).
 However, a bachelor's degree in psychology with an emphasis in school psychology or child and adolescent development can be excellent preparation for future graduate study.
 In addition to holding an advanced degree, school psychologists must be licensed or certified by the state they live in to work in schools, the BLS explains.

-The median yearly salary for clinical, counseling, and school psychologists was $66,810 as of May 2010, the BLS notes.
+The median yearly salary for clinical, counseling, and school psychologists was $66,810, the BLS notes.
 Salaries will vary based on where you live, your level of experience, the size of your employer, and other factors.
 Job growth of 22% is projected for clinical, counseling, and school psychologists, with employment growth for school psychologists stemming from an expected increase in the overall number of students and rising demand for professionals who will work with students who have special needs, learning disabilities, and behavioral problems, the BLS explains.